fastplotlib/fastplotlib/README.md

 **See the examples directory.
 Start out with `simple.ipynb`.**

-### Neuroscience usecase demonstrating fastplotlib's capabilities
+### Neuroscience usecase demonstrating some of fastplotlib's capabilities

 https://user-images.githubusercontent.com/9403332/210304485-e554b648-50b4-4243-b292-a9ed30514a2d.mp4